How to get a business credit card

 When getting a business credit card, you must provide the following information: full legal business name, business type/structure, industry type, annual business revenue, years in business and number of employees, tax identification number and your legal name, contact information and Social Security number.

 As a small business owner, you have a lot on your plate.
 Keeping your finances balanced is a challenge when weighing professional and personal costs.
 Even keeping your accounts and payments organized can present issues.
-So, many business owners decide to separate their finances by learning how to get a business credit card.
+To help with this, you may want to find out how to get a business credit card.

-Learning how to apply for a business credit card can simplify your finances and help you build business credit.
+Learning how to apply for a business credit card can help you simplify your finances and build business credit.
 Beyond this convenience, paying off credit card debts helps establish your business and support its long-term success.
 If you’re just starting and don’t have any business credit yet, you can still get a business credit card.
-To help you along, we’ll walk you through the required steps and answer a few common questions.
+Here, we’ll walk you through the required steps and answer a few common questions.

 1. Order your personal credit report